BrianJoaquin/NYC_Rent_Vs_Inflation/README.md

 - Imported CSVs into **PostgreSQL**.
 - Converted dates and created proper time-series fields.
 - Calculated YoY percent changes using SQL `LAG()` and rolling averages with window functions.
+- Joined rent and inflation tables to create one unified table.

+### 2. Visualizations in Tableau

+- Line graphs of rent trends by borough (2015–2024)

+- Rent vs. CPI inflation (YoY % change)